-As detailed in File No. SR-FINRA-2024-011, Budgeted CAT Costs 2024-1 would be \$138,476,925.
-Industry Members would be collectively responsible for two-thirds of those costs or \$92,317,950, and Participants would be collectively responsible for one-third or \$46,158,975.
+As detailed in File No. SR-FINRA-2024-023, Budgeted CAT Costs 2025-1 would be \$272,688,276.
+Industry Members would be collectively responsible for two-thirds of those costs or \$181,792,184, and Participants would be collectively responsible for one-third or \$90,896,092.
 See also Sections 11.3(a)(ii)(A) and 11.3(a)(iii)(A) of the CAT NMS Plan.
-See Section 11.3(a)(ii) and Appendix B of the CAT NMS Plan; see also CAT Funding Model Approval Order, 88 FR 62628, 62660 ("The CAT Fees charged to Participants would be implemented through an approval of the CAT Fees by the Operating Committee and not through a plan amendment submitted each time the Fee Rate changes, while CAT Fees charged to Industry Members may only 2024-1 is in effect with regard to Industry Members in accordance with Section 19(b) of the Exchange Act.
-14 In light of the filing of File No. SR-FINRA-2024-011, which implements CAT Fee 2024-1 with regard to Industry Members, FINRA is filing the instant proposed rule change to establish a fee that would allow FINRA substantially to recover the monthly fees it is required to pay to CAT LLC towards Budgeted CAT Costs 2024-1 ("Prospective CAT Cost Recovery Fee 2024-1").
+CAT Fee 2025-1 is designed to recover approximately one-half of Budgeted CAT Costs 2025-1 and a new CAT Fee may be implemented to collect the remaining half of Budgeted CAT Costs 2025-1 based on an adjusted mid-year budget.
+See Section 11.3(a)(ii) and Appendix B of the CAT NMS Plan; see also CAT Funding Model Approval Order, 88 FR 62628, 62660 ("The CAT Fees charged to Participants would be implemented through an approval of the CAT Fees by the Operating Committee and not through a plan amendment submitted each time the Fee Rate changes, while CAT Fees charged to Industry Members may only become effective in accordance with the requirements of Section 19(b) of the Exchange Act."). only be required to pay such fees once CAT Fee 2025-1 is in effect with regard to Industry Members in accordance with Section 19(b) of the Exchange Act.14 In light of the filing of File No. SR-FINRA-2024-023, which implements CAT Fee 2025-1 with regard to Industry Members, FINRA is filing the instant proposed rule change to establish a fee that would allow FINRA to recover the monthly fees it is required to pay to CAT LLC towards Budgeted CAT Costs 2025-1 ("Prospective CAT Cost Recovery Fee 2025-1").
 In the Approval Order, the Commission acknowledged that "the Exchange Act expressly contemplates the ability of the Participants to recoup their costs to fulfill their statutory obligations under the Exchange Act."
 The Commission also noted FINRA's statement "that it would file a rule change to increase its member fees with the filing of any proposed rule change to effectuate the Funding Model."
-Given the approval of the CAT Funding Model and become effective in accordance with the requirements of Section 19(b) of the Exchange Act.").
+Model."
 See Section 11.3(a)(ii)(B) of the CAT NMS Plan; see also CAT Funding Model Approval Order, 88 FR 62628, 62660 ("The Commission also believes it is reasonable that proposed Section 11.3(a)(ii)(B) provides that the Participants would be required to pay CAT Fees only when Industry Members are required to pay CAT Fees.").
-15 CAT Funding Model Approval Order, 88 FR 62628, 62636-37.
+FINRA previously has implemented a recovery fee to recoup monthly fees it is required to pay to CAT LLC towards prospective CAT costs-specifically, Prospective CAT Cost Recovery Fee 2024-1.
+See Rule 6897(b)(1)(C); see also Securities Exchange Act Release No. 100920 (September 4, 2024), 89 FR 73457 (September 10, 2024).
+16 CAT Funding Model Approval Order, 88 FR 62628, 62636-37.